 We have contracted or intend to contract with third parties for the manufacture of our approved products, if any.
-If such contract manufacturer fails to timely produce sufficient product volume or to comply with applicable regulations, the commercialization of our product candidates may be delayed, we may be unable to meet market demand, and we may lose potential revenues.
+If such contract manufacturer fails to timely produce sufficient product volume, to pass regulatory inspections, or to comply with applicable regulations, the commercialization of our product candidates may be delayed, we may be unable to meet market demand, and we may lose potential revenues.